-- Inability to provide associate degree opportunities in health care due to a lack of science facilities. - Lack in proper science facilities also prohibits the Molokai Education Center from providing courses and training in aquaculture which has been prioritized as an area of economic opportunity for Molokai through the County of Maui Molokai Community Plan. - Failure to offer more courses in entrepreneurship even after County of Maui Molokai Community Plan recognized this as an area of economic opportunity. - Business Careers and Human Services suffered a decrease in participants over the three year period, although the Human Services program may have been cyclical with a large number of students completing their requirements. - Lack of personnel to develop non-credit courses has resulted in our inability to offer short-term training programs to address Molokai employer/employee needs. - The closure of Molokai Ranch sent the unemployment rate on Molokai soaring to 11.9% compared to the Maui County average of 4.4%. - Lack of 9-month instructional faculty position for Hawaiian Language/Culture for Molokai while lecturer funds are being used instead.
-There is a huge demand for the position and the largest block on Native Hawaiian students
+- Inability to provide associate degree opportunities in health care due to a lack of science facilities. - Lack of proper science facilities also prohibits the Molokai Education Center from providing courses and training in aquaculture which has been prioritized as an area of economic opportunity for Molokai through the County of Maui Molokai Community Plan. - Lack of personnel to develop non-credit courses has resulted in our inability to offer short-term training programs to address Molokai employer/employee needs. - Molokai still has the highest unemployment rate in the state at 13.9% in the month of October 2009. - Lack of 9-month instructional faculty position for Hawaiian Language/Culture for Molokai while lecturer funds are being used instead.
+There is a huge demand for the position and the largest block of Native Hawaiian students anywhere in the UH system, but no Molokai position.
+New positions on the main campus have not met the need for Molokai. - Not having vocational facilities prohibits us from offering programs that could lead to high demand, high wage employment opportunities for those on island as identified in the planning document, "Molokai-Future of a Hawaiian Island." - A declining number of externally funded courses results in the need to create more government funded sections resulting in higher instructional costs for the college.